dl1ycf/TeensyWinkeyEmulator/README.md

 config.arduino.h
 ----------------

-This works with an Arduino Uno or similar, and the most stripped-down variant.
+This works with an Arduino Uno or similar, and is the most stripped-down variant.
 It is a keyer implementing the K3NG WinKey protocol over a USB-to-serial connection.